 The Grove Wine Bar & Kitchen

 The Grove Wine Bar & Kitchen has been making Austin wine history for almost ten years.
-The original location in West Lake gives guests a picturesque backdrop while they enjoy their wine.
+The original location in Westlake gives guests a picturesque backdrop while they enjoy their wine.
 The second downtown location offers reprieve from the West Sixth Street chaos.
+There are now two more locations in Lakeway and Cedar Park.
 The Grove offers the most diverse options when it comes to wining and dining, with something for everyone.
 If there are too many options to choose from, you can pick from the many curated wine flights.